advanced-computing/sam-will-api/README.md

 - Method: GET
 - Path: Add '''/column?field=(column_name)''' to the end of the endpoint url
 - Allows selecting a single column of data from the dataset, the data is returned as JSON
+- Example: '''column?field=Date'''

 ## Records
 - Method: GET
 - Path: Add '''/records?limit=(desired limit)&offset=(desired offset)'''
 - Allows for returning a portion of the data
+- Example: '''/records?limit=5&offset=10'''

+## Date
+- Method: GET
+- Path: Add '''/Date?id=(desired date)'''
+- The date should be formatted as ...
+- Allows for selecting a single part of the data
+- Example:

+## Get Data
+- Method: GET
+- Path: Add '''get_data?format=(json/csv)
+- Presents the data as either JSON or csv
+- Example: The default is JSON format, either leave the '''?format=''' off completely or type '''?format=json'''